 You might think that since these are both laptop backpacks, they’re going to be pretty much alike, especially since they look quite similar.
 But that’s not the case here; yes there are some similarities between the packs, but there are also a few differences, and we’re going to check them all out.

 To begin with, you should know that the Spire backpack was designed specifically for Apple.
 So, if Apple’s ecosystem is already a big part of your life, this pack would be a pretty cool addition to it.
 But, just like anything Apple, the Spire pack has a higher price tag than the Rogue.

 Was there a good reason for Timbuk2 to make the Spire more expensive, or was it just because they designed it specifically for Macs?
-Well it’s time to find out, and we’ll start with that these two Timbuk2 packs have in common.
+Well, it’s time to find out, and we’ll start with what these two Timbuk2 packs have in common.

 The packs aren’t made of identical materials, but they are both made of materials that are water-resistant.
 And that is particularly important since these are both laptop backpacks, and we all know how important it is for our laptops to stay dry.

 You can have some peace of mind knowing that your laptop is going to be safe and dry even if you get caught in rain.
 This is also very beneficial for all of you that go places on your bike, and are accustomed to dealing with all types of weather.